 What can you do in a worst-case scenario?

-For example, if your co-parent who works in the medical field does become infected with a virus then the health and well-being of your child and of that co-parent is the most important thing to be mindful of.
-You should educate yourself on How the virus is transmitted and the time period which your co-parenting your child were actually basically together.
-It may be that the risk of your child catching the virus from in time span without coherent is very low.
-On the other hand, the risk may have been higher depending on the specific period days spent with one another.
+For example, if your co-parent who works in the medical field does become infected with a virus, then your child's health and well-being are the most important thing to be mindful of.
+It would help if you educated yourself on How the virus is transmitted and when you are co-parenting your child were together.
+It may be that the risk of your child catching the virus in time without coherent is very low.
+On the other hand, the risk may have been higher depending on the specific period of days spent with one another.

 Questions about Texas family law during the COVID-19 pandemic?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone and via video.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 We have been working tirelessly throughout the pandemic on behalf of our clients and will continue to do so.
-We value a great deal the trust that our clients place in our office and we will be honored to speak to you about how our office may best serve you and your family.
+We value the trust that our clients place in our office a great deal, and we will be honored to speak to you about how our office may best serve you and your family.